 Inspiration For Wood Walls

 This first example shows what we did with one entire wall in our basement game room.
 Lucky for us, we knew someone who was tearing down an old barn.
 All we had to do was tear down the barn wood pieces that we wanted and haul them home.
-We then cleaned them and cut them to size.
+We then cleaned them with a 1:3 mixture of bleach and water and then cut them to size.
 It was then just a matter of nailing them in place to the drywall.
-We trimmed out the top and bottom of the wall with long pieces of barn wood for a finished look.
-The best part about this project was that it was totally free!
+And, I would definitely recommend using a finish air nailer for the job.
+It makes the process quick and easy.

 Barn wood is naturally rustic so it complements a rustic decor very nicely.
 You could even do just part of a wall if you have a smaller supply of wood.